prooph/service-bus/docs/message_bus.md

 Internally a prooph message bus uses an [event-driven process](https://github.com/prooph/common#actioneventemitter) to dispatch messages.
 This offers a lot of flexibility without the need to define interfaces for messages.
-A message can be everything even a string. prooph/service-bus doesn't care.
+A message can be anything, even a string. prooph/service-bus doesn't care.
 But using some defaults will reduce the number of required plugins and increase performance.

 But first let's take a look at the internals of a message dispatch process and the differences between the